 - In limited circumstances, with your explicit written consent.

-- Where we need to carry out our legal obligations and in line with our Policy.
+- Where we need to carry out our legal obligations as an employer.

 Less commonly, we may process this type of information where it is needed in relation to legal claims or where it is needed to protect your interests (or someone else’s interests) and you are not capable of giving your consent, or where you have already made the information public.

 Your information is securely stored in our guest, marketing or job application systems as applicable.